 Boarding was easy and on time.

-As I entered the plane for my economy class seat, I noticed an array of newspapers to pick.
-This included The Sunday Morning Post, The New York Times and a Chinese Newspaper.
-I picked up the Sunday Post to read on the current affairs in my destination.
+As I entered the plane for my economy class seat, I noticed an array of newspapers to pick from.
+This included The Sunday Morning Post, The New York Times, and a Chinese Newspaper.
+I picked up the Sunday Post to read about the current affairs in my destination.

 The flight was full which tells me the route is popular and the airline is doing good business.
 I settled into my seat and watched the safety video.
-Cathay Pacific uses animation to tell you about the safety procedures, that is quite cute.
+The airline uses animation to tell you about the safety procedures, which is quite cute.

 Another magazine ‘Discover The Shop’ was for onboard shopping.
-Now, I am not much of shopper, so I just admired the products on paper and kept it away.
+Now, I am not much of a shopper, so I just admired the products on paper and kept them away.

 Since I was not hungry, I requested the crew to give me my food an hour before landing.
 They agreed with a smile.
 I wrapped myself in the blanket and went off to sleep.

 Precisely an hour before landing, the crew woke me up and handed me my vegetarian breakfast.
 This is how it looked.